bhaak/HackedUpReaderExtension/README.md

 launcher https://github.com/yifanlu/KindleLauncher
 for starting https://github.com/bhaak/HackedUpReader

+This is only for Kindle Touch devices with a firmware of 5.0.x.
+For newer devices, look for [KUAL (Kindle Unified Application Launcher)](http://www.mobileread.com/forums/showthread.php?t=203326).

 This KindleLauncher extension will install a submenu called "HackedUpReader" that contains an entry for starting up HackedUpReader with the last read book, an entry for showing